Proton Acceleration by Collisionless Shocks in Supermassive Black Hole Coronae: Implications for High-Energy Neutrinos: Results

-To illustrate the acceleration mechanism, we tracked a representative electron and ion trajectories in the $x$--$\gamma$ space, as shown in panels (b) and (c) of Figure~\ref{fig:spec_track}.
+To illustrate the acceleration mechanism, we tracked representative electron and ion trajectories in the $x$--$\gamma$ space, as shown in panels (b) and (c) of Figure~\ref{fig:spec_track}.
 Here, we normalized the particle positions relative to the shock front, whereas $\gamma$ is computed in the simulation frame.
 The color of each trajectory corresponds to the simulation time and shares the same scale as the upper panel.
 The ion trajectory shows that the particle resides predominantly in the upstream region and undergoes repeated scattering between the upstream and downstream regions.
 The ion Lorentz factor $\gamma$ increases each time the particle returns to the shock front after scattering off upstream fluctuations.
 This apparent ``energy gain'' occurs in the downstream frame; if transformed to the shock frame, the particle gains energy upon each shock crossing, as commonly described in DSA theory (see Figure~8 of \citealt{kato2015PARTICLEACCELERATIONWAVE}).

 The electron's acceleration reveals a more complex, two-stage process.
-The accelerated electron first undergoes a rapid pre-acceleration phase close to the shock front, with its trajectory resembles a hybrid shock drift acceleration (SDA), a process similar to that described in previous work~\citep{park2015SimultaneousAccelerationProtons}.
-Once it attains sufficient energy from this initial stage, it is injected into the main DSA cycle for further energization in a similar manner as ions.
+The accelerated electron first undergoes a rapid pre-acceleration phase close to the shock front, with its trajectory resembling a hybrid shock drift acceleration (SDA), a process similar to that described in previous work~\citep{park2015SimultaneousAccelerationProtons}.
+Once it attains sufficient energy from this initial stage, it is injected into the main DSA cycle for further energization in a manner similar to that of ions.
 The significant mass difference between electrons and ions directly impacts their acceleration efficiency.
 Due to their much smaller gyroradii, electrons require more DSA cycles to achieve the same energy as ions.
-This lower efficiency results in a smaller non-thermal energy fraction for electrons compared to ions as we can see from the energy spectra shown in Figure~\ref{fig:spec_track}(a).
+This lower efficiency results in a smaller nonthermal energy fraction for electrons compared to ions, as we can see from the energy spectra shown in Figure~\ref{fig:spec_track}(a).